crafted-education/slate/source/index.html.md

-organization | The short name (key) for your organization communityid | The identifier for the community in which you are getting conversationpreviews userid | The user identifier context in which the conversation previews are relevant categoryKey | [optional] Querystring param.
+organization | The short name (key) for your organization communityid | The identifier for the community in which you are getting conversationpreviews userid | The user identifier context in which the conversation previews are relevant topicSlug | [optional] Querystring param.
 The topic(s) in which results should be filtered.
 If not provided, results will not be filtered by topic. channelSlugName | [optional] Querystring param.
 Using the slug name of the channel the results can be filtered.
 If not provided, results will be limitted to channels in which the user has subscribed.

 ### Example